larskuhtz/ChainwebSimulations/Configurations.md

     2.  $C(c) = parent_c(C(d))$, or
     3.  $parent_d(C(c)) = parent(C(d))$ and $parent(C(c)) = parent_c(C(d))$.

-In the following we only consider correctly braided chainwebs without forks.
-In that case the second can be simplfied to
+In the following we only consider correctly braided Chainwebs without forks.
+In that case the second can be simplified to

 $$
 \newcommand{\abs}[1]{\left|#1\right|}